siddharth-pro/gitSiddharth.github.io/_posts/2018-10-06-uart-achieving-timing-closure.markdown

 ![Step 16](/assets/images/UART_timing/Step16.png)

-Setup Slack is positive
+Setup Slack is now positive

 ![Step 17](/assets/images/UART_timing/Step17.png)

-and zero Unconstrained paths...
+and also there are no Unconstrained paths.